 - Demographic Transition

 This unit examines earth systems and life-sustaining resources.
-Changes to Earth’s systems at convergent and divergent boundaries can cause mountains, island arcs, earthquakes, volcanoes, and seafloor spreading.
-In this unit, students can practice analyzing and understanding qualitative models and representations of environmental issues.
-Students should be able to identify and describe environmental processes that are visibly displayed.
+Changes to Earth's systems at convergent and divergent boundaries can cause mountains, island arcs, earthquakes, volcanoes, and seafloor spreading.
+In this unit, you can practice analyzing and understanding qualitative models and representations of environmental issues.
+You should be able to identify and describe environmental processes that are visibly displayed.

 You will learn about the following topics: